 So <redacted>, looking back on our meetings you often took the tone of an adult explaining a difficult, but necessary thing to a child.
 Maybe the biggest lie we tell children is that adults know what they’re doing.
 Vascular surgery is an incredibly valuable asset to a health care system.
 One threatened by physician scarcity and one deserving of promotion and growth.
 It seems remarkably shortsighted to bury this asset on a service line under the direction of cardiology.

 In the end, I have only one request.
 The next time you are in a meeting with a vascular surgeon who asks for an example of a successful Heart and Vascular Service Line don’t use us.
 It didn’t work.
 I don’t think it ever truly works.

-Dr. Sheahan is the Claude C. Craighead Jr. Professor and Chair, division of vascular and endovascular surgery, Louisiana State University Health Sciences Center, New Orleans.
+Malachi Sheahan III, MD, is the Claude C. Craighead Jr. Professor and Chair, division of vascular and endovascular surgery, Louisiana State University Health Sciences Center, New Orleans.